stygian-phrygian/hypatia/README.md

 ### Quick Start:
 - csound main.csd
-- It listens for csound score data on port: 5000 and url: "/score"
+- It listens for csound score data on port: 8080 and url: "/score"

 ### Backstory:

-I wanted to see just how much could be done in a *single* csound file.
+How much can one *single* csound file do.
-It turns out quite a lot, though it involves a lot of questionable (convoluted) uses of csound.
+It turns out quite a lot, though it involves a number of questionable (convoluted) uses of csound.

 ### Usage: